 GERMAN BATTERY MATERIALS PROJECT SECURES FUTURE EU FEEDSTOCK SUPPLY

-Altech has executed two Memorandum of Understandings (MoUs) with two European based suppliers of lithium-ion battery grade anode materials.
-The MoUs are for the parties to work together for the future supply of these materials to a battery material plant that is to be constructed in Saxony.
+Altech has executed a Memorandum of Understandings (MoU) with a European based suppliers of lithium-ion battery grade anode materials.
+The MoU is for the parties to work together for the future supply of these materials to a battery material plant that is to be constructed in Saxony.
 Germany.

 For silicon, Altech have a supply MoU with Ferroglobe Innovation S.L.
 (Ferroglobe), a leading producer of high purity metallurgical silicon in Europe.
 The executed non-binding MoU details the relationship whereby Ferroglobe would supply silicon anode material to the battery material plant in Saxony.
 Ferroglobe is a leading producer of silicon metal with a proven ability to create new solutions and applications using state-of-the-art technology to drive innovation.
 It has technologies to produce high purity grade silicon and is specifically developing tailor made silicon powders for the anode of lithium-ion batteries.
 Only Ferroglobe supplied silicon has been used by Altech in test work conducted at its Perth research and development laboratory.